-6.11 In order to ensure that the work we are doing on equalities meets the needs of the whole academy community we:
+In order to ensure that the work we are doing on equalities meets the needs of the whole academy community we:

-- Review relevant feedback from the annual parent questionnaire, parents' evening, parent-academy forum and/or focus meetings or governors' parent-consultation meeting. - Secure and analyse responses from staff surveys, staff meetings and training events - Review feedback and responses from the children and groups of children, from the Pupil Council, PSHCE lessons, and whole academy surveys. - Analyse issues raised in Annual Reviews or reviews of progress on Individual Education - Plans/Personalised Provision Maps, mentoring and support; - Ensure that we secure responses and feedback at Governing Body meetings.
+- Review relevant feedback from the parent questionnaire, parents' evening, or governors' parent-consultation meetings. - Secure and analyse responses from staff surveys, staff meetings and training events - Review feedback and responses from the children and groups of children, from the Pupil Council, and whole academy surveys. - Analyse issues raised in annual reviews or reviews of progress on individual education plans.